-Use custom for gifts, bridal, or design-specific requests
+Use custom for gifts, fit, or design-specific requests

 If you already know the exact piece you want, the regular storefront is faster.
 Use custom when the brief, fit, or materials choices genuinely change the outcome.